-Getting into the holiday spirit isn’t always easy in the Tampa, Florida area.
-With temperatures averaging over 70 degrees Fahrenheit, December in Florida can seem strange to someone who lives up north.
-This year, enjoying holiday events will be even more challenging with COVID-19 postponing significant local events such as Holidays on The Farm at Keel Farms and Enchant Christmas in St. Petersburg.
+Getting into the holiday spirit isn’t always easy in Florida.
+With temperatures averaging over 70 degrees Fahrenheit in the Tampa area, December in Florida can seem strange to someone who lives up north.
+This year, enjoying holiday events will be even more challenging with COVID-19.
+Which has caused postponing significant local events such as Holidays on The Farm at Keel Farms and Enchant Christmas in St. Petersburg.
 There’s still plenty to do though, so here’s our 2020 list of holiday events near Tampa.

 This post contains some affiliate links.
 I may earn compensation when you click on the links.
 There’s no charge to you and helps keep the site up and running.

 The ‘Holiday Lights in the Garden’ event at the Florida Botanical Gardens has been cancelled for 2020.
 The gardens will still be decorated.
 You can see the displays during normal botanical garden hours during the day.